acesdit/first-contributions/LearnGit.md

 This will add all the untracked files to a so called *"staging area"*.
 A fancy way of saying that now git will track changes in these files.

-> As new changes are made, they won't be added to the staging area automatically & you'll have to add them to staging area by yourself.
+> As new changes are made, they won't be added to the staging area automatically & you'll have to add them each time to the staging area by yourself.

 ## Creating commits